Katerina Tikhonova

 Katerina Vladimirovna Tikhonova (Катерина Владимировна Тихонова, née Putina, Путина; born 31 August 1986) is a Russian scientist, manager, and former acrobatic dancer.
 She is the second daughter of Russian president Vladimir Putin.

 Tikhonova heads the Innopraktika company, which unites two initiatives of Moscow State University: the National Intellectual Development Foundation (NIDF) and the National Intellectual Reserve Centre (NIRC).
-She is also Deputy Director of the Institute for Mathematical Research of Complex Systems at Moscow State University.
+She is also deputy director of the Institute for Mathematical Research of Complex Systems at Moscow State University.

 Early life

 Tikhonova was born in Dresden, East Germany, the younger of two daughters of Vladimir Putin and Lyudmila Putina (née Shkrebneva).
 The family moved to Leningrad (now Saint Petersburg) in the spring of 1991.
-She attended Peterschule (Петершуле), a German gymnasium in Saint Petersburg.
+She attended Peterschule (Петершуле), a German Gymnasium in Saint Petersburg.
 Later, during violent gang wars involving the Tambov Gang while it was taking control of Saint Petersburg's energy trade, she and her sister Maria were sent by their father, who feared for their safety, to Germany where their legal guardian was former Stasi officer Matthias Warnig, who had worked with their father in Dresden as part of a KGB cell and established the Dresdner Bank branch in Saint Petersburg.
 After her family moved to Moscow, she attended German School Moscow.
 She dropped the Putin surname and took the patronymic name of her maternal grandmother, Yekaterina Tikhonovna Shkrebneva, as her surname.

 Studies and career

 After taking entrance exams along with her sister Maria in July 2005, Tikhonova began her university studies at Saint Petersburg State University where its rector Lyudmila Verbitskaya was a close friend of her father.
 Although she was very interested in Chinese studies, she studied Japanese history, majoring in Asian studies under the university's dean, Yevgeny Zelenev; she graduated in June 2009.
 Tikhonova graduated from Moscow State University with a specialization in Japan.
-She has a master's degree in physics and mathematics.

 Tikhonova is the director of Innopraktika, a $1.7 billion development project to create a science center at Moscow State University.
 Innopraktika is competing with the Skolkovo Innovation Center and is referred to by Stanislav Belkovsky as being the "anti-Skolkovo".
 In February 2020, Innopraktika announced that Tikhonova was appointed head of a new artificial intelligence institute at Moscow State University.

 In May 2019, she defended her dissertation and received a degree in physics and mathematics.
 The scientific work was called "Mathematical problems of correcting the activity of vestibular mechanoreceptors".
 This was preceded by a series of scientific publications in collaboration with well-known scientists.
 The rector of the Moscow State University Viktor Sadovnichiy was the scientific supervisor.
+The legitimacy of her degree, however, has not yet been confirmed by independent sources.

 In December 2019, Tikhonova became a member of the Council for the Development of Physical Culture and Mass Sports under the Government of the Russian Federation.

 In July 2022, she became co-chair of the Russian Union of Industrialists and Entrepreneurs's import substitution coordination council.